Anna Sharma: Personal life

 Sharma is the daughter of show director, choreographer, and pageant coach Rachana Gurung Sharma.
 She has two sisters, Amilia Sharma and Ahliya Sharma.

-In interviews, Sharma has reflected on her acting journey, noting that although her debut in Jerry came with little struggle, she later realized the importance of developing experience and skills in the industry.
+In interviews, Sharma has reflected on her acting journey, noting that although her debut in Jerry came with little struggle, she later realised the importance of developing experience and skills in the industry.
 She has described her growth as an actor as shaped by both positive and difficult experiences.

 She considers her role in Maya Ko Maya a personal milestone, highlighting a 17-minute scene where she portrayed the same character at different ages.
 She has shown interest in working on complex characters and has expressed admiration for actors like Saugat Malla and directors such as Sanjay Leela Bhansali.

 Following a break after her 2019 film The Man from Kathmandu, Sharma returned with Aktor: Take 1, which she described as a significant project.
 She has stated that she plans to work on more films and also pursue business ventures related to the glamour industry.